-Helen Brownlee OAM was Inducted into The Sport Australia Hall of Fame in 2015 as a General Member for her services as a sports administrator within the sport of canoeing and the Olympic Movement.
+Helen Brownlee OAM was inducted into the Sport Australia Hall of Fame in 2015 as a General Member for her contribution to administration within the sport of canoeing and the Olympic movement.

 The Sydney schoolteacher has devoted more than 50 years to canoeing as a competitor, judge and administrator and is the first woman to be awarded Life Membership of the Australian Olympic Committee.
 She is also the first woman elected to the AOC executive board and in 2013 became the vice president.
 She has also served as the president of the NSW Olympic Council.